roamingterra/library/README.md

 **_ Feb 1 2023 update _**
 I played around with and added fade in and create box animations to newly created book cards.
 My next goal when I get the chance will be to add a smooth transition animation when shrinking the window size and wrapping the book cards.

+**_ Mar 15 2023 update _**
+Fixed a bug which made long titles with no spaces overflow off of the book card.